WAUD

 WAUD (1230 AM) is a radio station broadcasting a sports format.
 Licensed to Auburn, Alabama, United States, the station serves the Lee County, Alabama, area.
 The station is currently owned by Tiger Communications.
 The station's official slogan is "The Voice of Auburn," and it has also been nicknamed "The Thousand-Watt Blowtorch" by past on-air personalities.

 History

 WAUD is the oldest radio station in Auburn, Alabama, going on the air in 1947.

-The station is currently an affiliate of CBS Sports Radio, the CBS Radio Network, The Paul Finebaum Radio Network, and the radio home of Bob Sanders for 53 years.
+The station is currently an affiliate of Westwood One Sports, The Paul Finebaum Radio Network, and the radio home of Bob Sanders for 53 years.
 Its format is a mix of nostalgic music with special local programming in the morning, news, talk, and sports.
 WAUD is the home of Auburn High School athletic broadcasts, including football, basketball, and baseball.

 Programming

 Notable weekday programming includes Bob Sanders on mornings.
 Sanders has been affiliated with WAUD for over 53 years.
 Other local programming includes "Sports X with Bill Bailey and Sharpie" weeknights and Auburn First Baptist church services on Sunday mornings.
 Sunday mornings also include a jazz, big band, and nostalgia music block.

 Syndicated programming includes The Dan Patrick Show, Paul Finebaum, Atlanta Braves, and CBS Sports Radio.